conradojordan/BodeDiagrams/README.md

 ## License

-This program has no oficial license.
-Feel free to modify it and/or use it anyway you want to (including commercial uses).
+This program has no official license.
+Feel free to modify it and/or use it anyway you want to (including commercial use).